brson/brson.github.com/beer/_posts/2021-07-14-briar-common-hobart-belgian-golden-strong.md

 was good,
 and we took a crowler home with us.

-The can is classy, kind a art deco.
+The can is classy, kind of art deco.
 The beer's appearance is classic golden.

 Smell is sour apple.